Kobe Bryant's body, other crash victims identified - WHIZ News

 “The perceived pressure is, ‘Man, if I don’t go, they’re going to find somebody who will fly this thing,’ ” Kidrick said.

-The chartered Sikorsky S-76B plowed into a cloud-shrouded hillside as the retired NBA star was on his way to a youth basketball basketball tournament in which Gianna was playing..
-The last of the nine bodies was recovered Tuesday.
+The chartered Sikorsky S-76B plowed into a cloud-shrouded hillside as the retired NBA star was on his way to a youth basketball basketball tournament in which Gianna was playing.

 NTSB investigators have said Zobayan asked for and received permission from air traffic controllers to proceed in the fog.
 In his last radio transmission before the helicopter went down, he reported that he was climbing to avoid a cloud layer.